-A list containing the main group companies as at the end of 2021 is set out further below in the section entitled "Main Companies belonging to the Group (as at 31 December 2021)".
+A list containing the main group companies as at the end of 2022 is set out further below in the section entitled "Main companies belonging to the Group (as at 31 December 2022)".

-In compliance with MREL subordination requirements, KBC Group NV (the parent company) will be converted to a mere holding company, whose main operations involve financing activities and group-wide control activities and functions.
-Other activities of KBC Group NV will be transferred to KBC Global Services.
-For more information, see the 'Company annual accounts and additional information' in the Issuer's 2021 annual report.
+In compliance with MREL subordination requirements, KBC Group NV (the parent company) was recently converted to a mere holding company, whose main operations involve financing activities and group-wide control activities and functions.
+Other activities of KBC Group NV have been transferred to KBC Global Services.
+For more information, see the 'Company annual accounts and additional information' in the Issuer's 2022 annual report.

-Main companies belonging to the Group (as at 31 December 2021)
+Main companies belonging to the Group (as at 31 December 2022)